mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## The initial estimate: four weeks and $7k

+Before I started the project, I interviewed several freelancers and agencies, but I ended up choosing a web design agency that I'll just call WebAgency.
+They're based in the US, and I found through one of the [Hacker News monthly freelancer threads](https://news.ycombinator.com/submitted?id=whoishiring).

-After interviewing a handful of freelancers I found through recommendations, I spoke to a US-based web design agency I found through Hacker News who I'll just call WebAgency.
-They gave me the highest quote, but their portfolio best matched the style I wanted, and they had a wide range of talent in-house, including design, custom illustrations, and 3D imaging.
+WebAgency quoted the highest rate, but their portfolio best matched the style I wanted.
+They had a wide range of talent in-house, including design, custom illustrations, and 3D imaging.

 WebAgency won my confidence when Isaac, the CEO, suggested I scope the project down to reduce costs.
 Isaac proposed that instead of a full-blown redesign, his agency could focus on a rebranding, so they'd create a new logo and work with me to select a new color scheme and fonts for the site.